April 1, 2022

 III.
 THE SCOPE OF RECOVERY

 The general principles of restitutio in integrum and reasonableness are underscored in the leading Canadian case of Nan v.
-Black Pine Manufacturing Ltd. (1991) 55 B.C.L.R.
-(2d) 241, 1991; CarwsellBC 75 (C.A.).
+Black Pine Manufacturing Ltd..
 Nan was concerned with the amount of recovery available subsequent to a fire.
 The fire, negligently started by the defendant, destroyed the Nan’s thirteen year old home.
 The cost of rebuilding the home was $69,809.
-The defendant argued that this figure should be reduced to reflect the element of “betterment” inherent in replacing a thirteen year old home with a new one.
-The defendant relied on the fact that Nan paid $4,000 for the home, including land, and that the appraised value of the building, at the time of the fire, was $37,500.
+The defendant argued that this figure should be reduced to reflect the element of “betterment” inherent in replacing a the old home with a new one.
+The defendant relied on the fact that Nan had paid only $4,000 for the home, including land, and that the appraised value of the building, at the time of the fire, was $37,500.
 The defendant argued that any award in excess of that number would result in the plaintiff being in a better position than he would have been had the tort not occurred.

-Prior to Nan the generally accepted level of recovery for damage to buildings was the actual value of the property damaged.
+Prior to Nan, courts generally awarded damages for damage to buildings based on the actual value of the property damaged.
 This was often referred to as the “depreciated” value of the building.
-In Nan however, Mr. Justice Wood reaffirmed the general principles and awarded the plaintiff the full cost of replacing his home.
-In discussing the application of the then accepted level of recovery the Court stated:
+In Nan however, the court reaffirmed the general principle of restitution and awarded the plaintiff the full cost of replacing his home.
+In discussing the application of the previously accepted level of recovery the court stated: